angelsdecon/angelsdecon.github.io/_pages/about.md

 hi guys! i'm ángel!

-based in salamanca (for now). first gen graduate. phd econ student. may interests are `labour`, `policy`, `causal inference` and many more, my problem time is contrained to 24 hours a day.
+based in salamanca (for now). first gen graduate and phd econ student. my interests are `labour`, `policy`, `causal inference` and many more, my main problem is that days are constrained to 24 hours!

-my phd explores ageing and policy evaluation. mental health, inheritances, social contacts... a bunch of topics explored trough impact evaluation glasses and quasi-experimental techniques. if you are courious, go to cv to know a little bit more, there are some interesting working papers in the kitchen.
+my phd explores `ageing` and `policy evaluation`. mental health, inheritances, social contacts... a bunch of topics through `impact evaluation` glasses and `quasi-experimental` techniques. if you are curious, go to cv to know a little bit more, there are some interesting working papers in the kitchen.

-i'm a stata-guy for econometrics stuff and r-guy for data visualization in r. python is on my whishlist for this year to learn. updated to lall the new AI stuff, i believe critical thinking will be crucial, altough i hope claude code does not replace my job.
+i'm a stata-guy for `econometrics` stuff and an r-guy for `data visualization`. python is on my wishlist to learn this year. i keep up with all the new ai tools, i believe critical thinking will be more crucial than ever, although i hope claude code does not replace my job.

-additionally, i teach a couple of courses economics undergraduates and for now i'm loving it. students really boost me to be updated in lots of topics.
+additionally, i teach a couple of courses to economics undergraduates and, so far, i'm loving it. students really push me to stay updated on lots of topics.

 I am also on [substack](https://substack.com/@litoangel)